mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl plugin list </manage/mmctl-command-line-tool.html#mmctl-plugin-list>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl plugin list </manage/mmctl-command-line-tool.html#mmctl-plugin-list>`__.

 Description
     List all active and inactive plugins installed on your Mattermost server.